vertelab/odoo-dynamaker/README.md

 Dynamaker plugin

 ## how to setup dynamaker skateboard
-* run odoogitclone odoo-dynamaker
+* If dynamaker is not installed: run odoogitclone odoo-dynamaker

-* go to debug mode -> update module list
+* If dynamaker is not installed: go to debug mode -> update module list

-* install modules:
+* GO TO Apps and install modules:
     * sale_management
     * website_sale (eCommerce)
     * product_configurator_dynamaker